oguzcanbudumlu/g/notes/radical-candor/README.md

   - Difficult at the outset
   - Hardest part of building trust is inviting people to challenge you, just as directly as you are challenging them.
   - You may be the one who feels upset or angry.
 This takes some getting used to.
+  - Takes a real energy on both side.
+  - Do it for things that really matter.
+A good rule of thumb for any relationship is to leave three unimportant things unsaid each day.
+  - Practiing "up", "down", "sideways". not hierarchical thing.

 ### What Radical Candor is Not
+- not a license to gratuitously harsh
+- not front-stab
+- not an innovation to nitpick (kusur bulma)
+- not a hierarchical thing
+- not about schmoozing (kaynasma)
+- not about endless extroversion that exhausts the introverts on your team.
+- not about getting drunk or driving go-carts or playing laser tag or having endless dinners with colleagues.
+Of course, those are good things.

 ### Radical Candor is Universally Human, but interpersonally and culturally relative